svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Pitch

-infrastructure for static analysis of logs and other artifacts (code, documentation, configuration)
+infrastructure for static analysis of traces, logs, and other artifacts (code, documentation, configuration)

+sample module for behavior dependency analysis (similar to clojure spec)

+sample module for open api spec

+integrations into ci systems and ides

 ## Analysis